jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

    https://thredds-su.ipsl.fr/thredds/fileServer/tgcc_thredds/work/senesis/C-ESM-EP/myFG2_mycomparison_senesis/C-ESM-EP_myFG2_mycomparison.html

 The actual value for your simulation can be found in the file quoted above, $SUMBIT_DIR/cesemp_lite/libIGCM_post.out

 Advanced use
 ============

-By default, the C-ESM-EP code used is a shared one (see above for location on various systems); this can be changed using config.card's Post section's parameter `CesmepCode`.
+By default, the C-ESM-EP code used is a shared one (which location shows below); this can be changed using config.card's Post section's parameter `CesmepCode`.

+The reference C-ESM-EP code locations are :
+- at TGCC  : ~igcmg/Tools/cesmep
+- at IDRIS : /gpfswork/rech/psl/commun/Tools/cesmep
+- on spirit: /net/nfs/tools/Users/SU/jservon/cesmep_installs/cesmep_for_libIGCM

-The C-ESM-EP comparison used can be chosen using config.card's Post parameter `CesmepComparison`.
+The C-ESM-EP 'comparison' can be chosen using config.card's Post parameter `CesmepComparison`.

 The comparison 'components' are activated based on the simulation physical components; their list can be changed manually after running `ins_job` by editing file $SUMBIT_DIR/cesemp_lite/libIGCM_post.param (which fields are: Cesmep code location, comparison name, simulation start date, cache location, components list)